nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Listing all patients/appointments : `list`

-Shows a list of all patients or appointments, depending on the parameter given. \
+Shows a list of all patients or appointments, depending on the parameter given.
+Previously hidden patients and appointments will be unhidden as well.

-If it is a patient list, then patients will be sorted by their names first; if there are people with the same name, they will be sorted by their phone numbers. \
+If it is a patient list, then patients will be sorted by their names first; if there are people with the same name, they will be sorted by their phone numbers.

 If it is an appointment list, then appointments will be sorted by their datetime first; if there are appointments with the same datetime, they will be sorted by their attached patients' information.